lmstewart88/python-actions-lab/README.md

 ![alt text](/images/hello_page.png "Jobs")

 If you see the page above you have successfully deployed your Python web application to Azure!
+Well done!

+Everytime you make a change to your web application, those changes will be automatically deployed using GitHub Actions!

+## Summary
+In this lab we created a simple GitHub Actions workflow to automate the deployment of Azure infrastructure and a sample Python web app.

+The aim was to quickly demonstrate how automated deployments can deliver speed and reliability, allowing developers to focus on product development.

+In more advanced scenarios workflows may include more restricted practices such as pull request triggers and release approvals.